Santhosh-17/com.flutterUnleashed/README.md

   <p align="center">
     Example app with Flutter
     <br>
-    Base project made with much Curiosity to explore flutter by the use of flutter course taken by angela.
+    Base project made with much Curiosity to explore flutter by the use of flutter course taken by Angela Yu.
     <br>
     This repo contains src Images, main-dart file, and yaml file!
     <br>